Charts and graphs are useful in all kinds of apps, websites and presentations – and are the essential component of Business Intelligence dashboards.

 Adding Charts to the Page

-All our Chart stencils are found in the Stencils Library and, just like all stencils, can be added to the page, as objects, by drag and drop or a double-click.
+All our Chart stencils are found in the Stencils Library and, just like all stencils, can be added to the page, as objects, by single click or drag and drop.

 Once on the page, charts display a range of ‘Chart Type’ buttons that let you quickly compare different visualizations – to pick the chart that best suits your data.